ray-project/ray/doc/source/rllib/rllib-connector.rst

         )

-And lastly, mutiple connectors can be composed into a ``ConnectorPipeline``, which handles proper running of all children connectors and provides basicaly operations to modify and update the composition of connectors.
+And lastly, mutiple connectors can be composed into a ``ConnectorPipeline``, which handles proper running of all children connectors in sequence and provides basic operations to modify and update the composition of connectors.

 ``ConnectorPipeline`` also has agent and action versions: